2024 Solar Incentives Guide for Villa Park, IL - Tax Credits & Rebates

 Federal Solar Incentives

-When thinking about solar incentives, federal incentives may be the first thing that comes to mind.
-A federal incentive that most people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
-This is a tax credit for a specified percentage of your solar system's cost.
+When thinking about solar incentives, you probably think of federal incentives first.
+A federal incentive many people are probably familiar with is the Federal Solar Investment Tax Credit (ITC).
+This is a tax credit for a certain percentage of your solar system's cost.

-Talking to your local Villa Park solar panel installation expert is the best way to understand how the ITC may apply to you.
+Contacting your local Villa Park solar panel installer is the best way to understand how the ITC applies to you.

-The ITC was both renewed and expanded by the passage of the Inflation Reduction Act in August 2022.
+The ITC has been renewed and expanded following the passage of the Inflation Reduction Act in August 2022.
 It's also now called the Clean Energy Credit.
-The new Clean Energy Credit now runs until 2035.
-American homeowners can now receive a 30% credit for solar systems that began installation after January 1, 2022, and are completed by the end of 2032.
-The total credit will then see a slight annual decrease until the date of expiration.
-Starting in 2023, the expansion will also make it easier to get credit for energy storage systems.
+The Clean Energy Credit bolsters the current credit, increasing it up to 30% for solar installations undertaken between January 1, 2022, and December 31, 2032.
+After 2032, the percentage will decrease slightly each year until the program expires in 2035.
+Beginning in 2023, it will also be easier to obtain credits for energy storage systems under this new program.

 More information about the new Inflation Reduction Act can be found here.
-The best way to fully understand how the new Clean Energy Credit might apply to you is to reach out to your local Villa Park solar panel company with your questions.
+The easiest way to learn more about how the new Clean Energy Credit might apply to you is to get in touch with your local Villa Park solar panel company.

 State & Local Solar Incentives